galmrt/encryption-system/README.md

 # Project Encryption
-This repository contains the code for Encryption Project.
+This repository contains the code for end to end encryption system.
+Initially, it was a part of a university project.
+However, the "File Sharing and Access Control" features were implemented out of personal interest, as I wanted to deepen my understanding of cryptographic security principles and practical implementations.

-The project implementation is located inside client/client.go.
+The main code is located inside `client/client.go`.
+I implemented the entire code myself, ensuring a thorough grasp of encryption, authentication, and access control techniques.
 To test implementation, run `go test -v` inside of the `client_test` directory.

 # Secure File Storage and Access Control System